-The circular economy is a relatively new concept.
+The notion of circular economy is relatively new.

-Starting from the classic concept of the linear economy, which has significant environmental impacts by encouraging the waste of raw resources, it is a new concept that represents numerous ecological, social and economic advantages.
+Starting from the classic concept of the linear economy which has significant environmental impacts by promoting the waste of raw resources, it is a new concept which represents numerous ecological, social and economic advantages.

-To understand the difference between the two concepts, we'll take the life cycle of a garment as an example.
+In order to fully understand the difference between the two concepts, we will take the example of the life cycle of clothing.

 The linear economy

-The linear model can be summed up in a few words: extract, manufacture, consume and dispose.
+The linear model can be summed up in a few words: extract, manufacture, consume and throw away.

 The circular economy

-The concept of the circular economy brings a very important nuance to the ecological and sustainable level.
+The concept of the circular economy brings a very important nuance at the ecological and sustainable level.

-Instead of throwing away our clothes, it's based on the principle of reintroducing materials into the cycle of production, distribution and use as many times as possible .
+Instead of throwing our clothes away, it is based on the principle of reintroducing materials into the cycle of production, distribution and use as many times as possible .

-As we've mentioned in several previous articles, the fashion industry is one of the most harmful to the environment.
-It consumes a huge amount of raw materials (water, cotton and oil), pollutes a lot and generates a phenomenal amount of waste.
+As we have mentioned in several previous articles, the fashion industry is one of the most harmful to the environment.
+It consumes a lot of raw materials (water, cotton and oil), pollutes a lot and generates a phenomenal amount of waste.

-The circular economy therefore enables raw materials to be reused in a loop in order to reduce their ecological impact.
-It's all about reusing clothes when they reach the end of their life, and avoiding at all costs that they end up in the garbage.
-There are several ways of doing this.
+The circular economy therefore makes it possible to reuse raw materials in a loop in order to reduce their ecological impact.
+It is therefore a question of reusing clothes when they reach the end of their life and avoiding at all costs that they end up in the trash.
+To do this, several avenues are possible.

-The production of a garment is often the stage in the life cycle where the ecological footprint is the greatest.
-By producing a garment in an eco-responsible way, this impact is reduced at the base in several ways: raw materials, dyeing, extraction, transport...
-Every avenue to reduce impact is commendable.
-What's next?
+The production of clothing is often the stage of the life cycle where the ecological footprint is greatest.
+By producing clothing in an eco-responsible way, this impact is reduced at the base in several ways: raw materials, dyeing, extraction, transport...
+Every avenue to reduce the impact is laudable.
+After that ?

 For the consumer: